Alyssa and Ilan

 Alyssa: [00:27:06] … how can I support you in your journey on learning how to want?

 Ilan: [00:27:15] Oh, okay.
 So, how can I support you on your journey to how to want?

-Ilan: [00:28:26] Oh, so finally, we’ve got to something that we haven’t argued about.
+Ilan: [00:28:26] Oh!
+So, finally, we’ve got to something that we haven’t argued about.
 I agree completely with what you said.
 Okay.
-I want to bear more, because owning the business, not only doing the same thing constantly all over and over again, it’s not like being an employee.
+I want you to dare more because owning the business, not only doing the same thing constantly all over and over again.
+It’s not like being an employee.
 You always have to reinvent and use your imagination to make the business look better.

-Ramit Sethi: [00:28:58] No. Ilan, you had it.
+Ramit Sethi: [00:28:58] No!
+Ilan, you had it.
 We just got to the point where you were actually able to ask Alyssa a real question about herself.
 That was fantastic.
-The two of you agreed that you both want Alyssa to have more control over the back of our business.
+The two of you agreed that you both want Alyssa to have more control over the baklava business.
 Amazing.
-And then, you followed up with another Ilan TED talk.
+And then, you followed up with another Ilan Ted Talk.